 I have now been through two failed marriages and one broken engagement in fifteen years.
 Because I live in the straight world I have the “right” to marry and divorce.
 I have the “right” to all of my pain, suffering, shame, and guilt.
 Val and Amy have been together in a committed, loving relationship for over 15 years and yet they don’t have the same rights as me.
 I can not even begin to imagine throwing prejudice and naivety into the mix, which is what they must deal with in addition to their regular everyday relationship struggles.

 I am so proud of my sister and the beautiful person that she is both inside and out.
 I am proud of Amy for choosing to “come out” in the church knowing it meant her love to my sister would be on trial.
-I am thrilled to announce that they were legally married in Minnesota last August, and even more thrilled that now anyone can marry who they choose in all 50 states!!
+I am thrilled to announce that they were legally married in Minnesota last August.
+They had the most beautiful unique wedding bands for women.
+And I’m even more thrilled that now anyone can marry who they choose in all 50 states!!
 Way to go Supreme Court!!

 She has an obsession with Starbucks coffee, Miss Me jeans, and all things glittery and sparkly.
 She enjoys traveling the country with her eight pound Yorkie named Pixxie, and instagrams her journeys.